This post contains affiliate links.

 Many households simply have no idea what is contained within the products they buy or the dangers within.

 In 2017, the 55 U.S. poison control centers provided telephone guidance for nearly 2.12 million human poison exposures.
 That’s about:

 - 39.1 poison exposures in children younger than 6 years/1000 children,

-- 1 poison exposure reported to U.S. poison control centers every 14.9 seconds.
+- 1 poison exposure is reported to U.S. poison control centers every 14.9 seconds.

-These figures are staggering and are just one reason why people are turning to sustainable living and a non-toxic lifestyle.
+These figures are staggering and are just one reason people turn to sustainable living and a non-toxic lifestyle.

 How Can I Reduce My Dependance On Chemical Products?